arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 ## Angular custom pipe with optional parameters

-In the above example if we are not passing exponent parameter, angular cli will return following error.
+If we are not passing any parameter to the custom pipe, angular cli will return following error.

 ```
 {{ 100 | power}}